bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 In the example above the public key is a very large number, and the private key is the two prime factors of the public key.
 This is a good example of a Trapdoor Function because it is very easy to multiply the numbers in the private key together to get the public key, but if all you have is the public key it will take a very long time using a computer to re-create the private key.

-_Note: In real cryptography, the private key would need to be 200+ digits long to be considered secure._
+> In real cryptography, the private key would need to be 200+ digits long to be considered secure.

 {{< cta2 >}}